 Using this experience as a base, the ukestration approach has also been refined by learning from others.

-But it is the commitment of their local adult ukestras – a commitment where ‘non-musicians’ have learned to be musicians and performers, and the need to provide parts for all manner of abilities – that has been the most inspiring.
-The ukestration approach was so successful that in their first appearance at a national ukulele festival in Australia (Melbourne Ukulele Festival 2011), the ‘Ukastle Ukestra’ amazed everyone with their entertaining ukestrated performance.
+But it is the commitment of our local adult ukestras – a commitment where ‘non-musicians’ have learned to be musicians and performers, and the need to provide parts for all manner of abilities – that has been the most inspiring.
+The ukestration approach was so successful that in our first appearance at a national ukulele festival in Australia (Melbourne Ukulele Festival 2011), the ‘Ukastle Ukestra’ amazed everyone with their entertaining ukestrated performance.
 This resulted in the tongue-in-cheek awarding of the ‘Golden Ukulele’ for best community group of the festival.

 Out of these experiences, Mark and Jane have distilled a two hour ‘Ukestration’ workshop that has attracted accolades from all over the world.